waterknows/mpcs52553-final/README.md

 # MPCS52553 Final Project

-## 1.Setup
+## 1. Introduction
-Please run following commands to install necessary python3 packages: pip install numpy pandas nltk scikit-learn lda python -m nltk.downloader popular
+This project uses Ruby on Rails as a resource provider of utilize pre-trained machine learning model to process user input.
+Please run following commands to install necessary python3 packages:
+* pip install numpy pandas nltk scikit-learn lda
+* python -m nltk.downloader popular
+The python model is triggered by the "Tag" button under reviews/:id and will affect the presentation of other resources.

 ## 2. User Stories
 * As a visitor, I want to sign up for a free account so that I can upload and manage reviews.